SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

 Dartigue only coordinates the rescue teams of those three Chamonix organisations:

 Those independent organisations have their specific rules and command lines.
 Dartigue can’t order anyone to go on a rescue.
-It is up to each guide to decide and there is normally no rescue party
+Apart from the EHM, it is up to each guide to decide and there is normally no rescue party

 organised in winter.